tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 The framework data quality with respect to some specified use.
 It provides a means to describe a use of data, and what is needed for some data set to have quality for that use, that is for some data set to be fit for a specified purpose.
 The framework explicitly links data quality to use, and allows formal description of means to assure that data are fit for some specified purpose.

+Organizing terms (1)  Horizontal slices,  Needs, Solutions, Reports (2) Vertical slices Concepts: Measure, Validation, Amendment, Issue.

+Informal term "Test" involves terms in both need and reporting for a concept.

-* Data Quality Control, Data Quality Assurance.
+### 2.1.1 Data Quality Control, Data Quality Assurance

 The framework draws a distinction between Quality Control and Quality Assurance.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data for improving the quality of the data.
 Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose, that is to assure that data used for some purpose are fit for that purpose.

-* Data Quality Needs, Data Quality Mechanisms, Data Quality Reports.

-The framework organizes data quality concepts into three areas: Needs, Mechanisms, and Reports.
-Data Quality Needs identify a use to which data may be put, and frame a set of requirements that data needs to meet to be fit for that use, and means by which data not fit for that use may be improved.
-The tests described in this standard are formal descriptions of data quality needs for CORE purposes.
-Data Quality Mechanisms in the framework are formal descriptions of software and other mechanisms that implement tests described in the Needs area.
-Data Quality Reports are the results produced by Mechanisms on some set of data.
-The tests described in this standard include specifications of assertions to be made in Data Quality Reports.
+### 2.1.2 Concepts in the framework, Test Types: Measure, Validation, Amendment, Issue.

+Vertical slices by concept.

 <!--- Ming: Test types: Validation, Amendment, Measure, Issue, repeated in 1.5 --->

-* Horizontal: Needs, Reports, Vertical: Test informal, describes both need and reporting.

-The framework defines four central descriptors of data quality needs: Amendments, Measures, Validations, and Issues.
+The framework defines four central concepts for describing and evaluating data quality needs: Amendments, Measures, Validations, and Issues.

 ![Diagram of Validation, Amendment, Measure and Issue classes as subtype of Assertion class, with Assertion as a rectangular node, DataQualityNeeds as a parent node above it, and the other 4 classes below the Assertion and linked to it. ](dataqualityneeds.png "The 4 central assertion types in the framework.")